 I’m now adding this bracelet to my shop with $10 from each bracelet sale to go to the Soroptimist organization.

-After March 30th, all proceeds will support Soroptimist North San Diego as we start teaching this course to our local high schools.
+All proceeds will support Soroptimist North San Diego as we start teaching this course to our local high schools.
 We’re already signed up to bring this program to Rancho Bernardo High School and have more schools interested for next year.

 Joining Soroptimists North San Diego was one of the best decisions I made last year.
 This is a group of amazing professional women that are working hard to bring awareness, advocacy and action to our community and make a difference in the lives of women and girls.